- Low $6 monthly account fee

 - Business loans.
 If your business plans to expand in the future, you may be able to get a better deal on a business loan by using a bank you already have a business bank account with.
 Keep in mind that many financial institutions won’t lend to business owners who don’t have a dedicated business account.

-A business bank account can help your business keep track of finances and simplify your business taxes.
+A small business bank account can help your business keep track of finances and simplify your business taxes.
 It can also be integrated with your POS and payroll systems in some cases.
 Learn more about the different types of small business bank accounts that you can take advantage of, and compare bank accounts to find the best fit for you.

 Small business bank accounts FAQs